telerik/fiddler-everywhere-docs/knowledge-base/final-and-non-final-actions.md

 ### Final Actions Only

-When there are one or more rules with final actions, the execution of actions will immediately stop after the most promoted final action takes place.
-No other actions and demoted rules will be executed after the rule that contains the final action.
+When there are one or more rules with final actions, the execution of actions will immediately stop after the most promoted rule that contains a final action takes place.
+No other demoted rules will be executed after that.

 ### Mix of final and Non-Final Actions

-When there are one or more rules with final and non-final actions, the execution of actions will immediately stop after the most promoted final action occurs.
-No other actions and demoted rules will be executed after the rule that contains the final action.
+When there are one or more rules with final actions, the execution of actions will immediately stop after the most promoted rule that contains a final action takes place.
+No other demoted rules will be executed after that.
 Note that each rule has its priority in the Rules list and can be demoted and promoted, which will change the order of execution.
 Final rules won't block non-final rules with higher priority.
 For a better illustration of this scenario, refer to the below case:

 - We have a rule with final action (for example, the **Close Gracefully** final action).
     ![a rule with a final action](../images/kb/final-actions/rule-only-final.png)